GCP Projects and Folders¶

 - Each environment, such as "production", "staging" and "development" should be a separate Google Cloud project created within the product folder.

-- The individual accounts for each product owner are added as owners on the product folder and so they can read the product admin service account credentials or create new ones.
+- The individual accounts for each product owner are granted permissions on the product folder so they can manage all environments.